Drug crimes lawyer in Ray County, MO.

 Penalties for Trafficking

-Drug trafficking offenses in Ray County, MO are divided into two degrees based on the substance and its quantity:
+Drug trafficking in Ray County, MO is categorized into two degrees with penalties based on type and quantity of the substance:

 - First-Degree Drug Trafficking is a class B felony, which carries 5-15 years in prison, when the drugs involve: